Gerbar0420/Gerbar0420.github.io/_posts/2024-03-13-cvProject.md

 ## Introduction

 The research aims to target specific sources of pollution to reduce their emissions, thereby improving air quality and lowering the incidence of diseases.
-The following analysis will focus on Douliu area, and the result shows that two pollution sources **Sea salt spray** and **Industrial processes** along with other six variables will have 84% explainability of P1 value.
-The result also shows that increasing a unit of **Sea salt spray** turns to an 0.62 unit increasing in P1 value holding other variables unchanged while increasing a unit of **Industrial processes** turns to an 0.04 unit decreasing in P1 value holding other variables unchanged.
+The following analysis will focus on the **Douliu area**.
+The results indicate that two sources of pollution, namely sea salt spray and industrial processes, were selected from the eight sources of pollution, along with other types of variables.
+This selection yields an 84% explainability of the P1 value.
+Additionally, the results show that increasing a unit of sea salt spray results in a 0.62 unit increase in the P1 value, holding other variables unchanged, while increasing a unit of industrial processes results in a 0.04 unit decrease in the P1 value, holding other variables unchanged.

 - **Input**

   Data provided by the Academia Sinica, the box plot of **responding variable P1** is defined as the percentage of patients with lower respiratory diseases among the total number of patients seeking medical attention.
-P1 values from the six areas are shown in Figure 1.
+P1 time series from different areas are shown in Figure 1.

    ![](/images/AS_EDA.png "Figure 1")